charlesUnixPro/OMGWTF2A/README.txt

 The program will flip a coin and tell you the results.

-However, the are some missing constraints in the model, and the simulation will sometimes explode.
+NB: There are some missing constraints in the model, and the simulation will sometimes explode.